Jaume93/La-Liga-Santander/Readme.md

 - Five last matches played

-To create the table it is used a loop to create all row and cells needed after iterating all elements of the data of the teams provided by the API
+To create the table, it is used a loop to create all row and cells needed after iterating all elements of the data of the teams provided by the API

     function createClassificationTable(clasificacion) {